mskian/greeting-wishes/README.md

 **Note**

-"I've created a personalized Greeting Wishes site for my friends and family members, hosted on my Android mobile yes, my Android mobile serves as the server.
-The network is tunneled via Cloudflare Argo Tunnel <https://developers.cloudflare.com/cloudflare-one/connections/connect-networks/>."
+"I've created a personalized Greeting Wishes site for my friends and family members,hosted on my Private VPS server.The network is tunneled via Cloudflare Argo Tunnel <https://developers.cloudflare.com/cloudflare-one/connections/connect-networks/>."

+"Termux has compatibility issues with NPM Canvas, so I recommend using a VPS server with Ubuntu, Node.js LTS, PNPM, PM2, and Cloudflare Tunnel.
+There’s no need to install servers like Nginx, Apache2, or Caddy.simply use Cloudflare Tunnel for reverse proxying."

 ## Setup